 - Establishing at least one local information repository at or near the location of the munitions response.
 The repository contains copies of items made available to the public.

-The DoD Component may also conduct technical discussions with the public.
+- The Components may also conduct technical discussions with the public.

 Preparation of the Proposed Plan and a Decision Document (DD) or Record of Decision (ROD)

-DoD’s Military Munitions Response Program’s Website provides detailed information about the MMRP.
+DoW’s Military Munitions Response Program’s Website provides detailed information about the Military Munitions Response Program.

 Restoration Advisory Boards (RAB)

-Another means by which DoD provides for community involvement is establishment of a RAB.
-DoD will establish a RAB where there is sufficient and sustained community interest in working with the DoD Component engaged in environmental restoration at a specific site.
+Another means by which DoW provides for community involvement is establishment of a RAB.
+DoW will establish a RAB where there is sufficient and sustained community interest in working with the Component engaged in environmental restoration at a specific site.
 32 CFR Part 202, Restoration Advisory Boards governs the formation, composition, operation, adjournment and dissolution of a RAB.
-DoD’s Restoration Advisory Board Rule Handbook provides additional information about RABs.
+DoW’s Restoration Advisory Board Rule Handbook provides additional information about RABs.

 Share Your Historical Knowledge

-If you have information about the disposal of CWM, chemical agent identification sites (CAIS) or chemical agents in the United States, please contact the Department of the Army, Office of Public Affairs Community Relation Division.
+If you have information about the disposal of munitions and certain materials of interest or RCWM in the United States, please contact the Department of the Army, Office of Public Affairs, Community Relation Division.